 |Consider investments that generate less taxes.|

 For taxable accounts, you want to factor in the potential tax implications of your investments.
 Passively managed ETFs and index funds have major tax advantages compared with actively managed mutual funds.
-Actively managed mutual funds typically make more capital gains distributions than passive funds because of more frequent trading.3 Moreover, in most cases, capital gains tax on an ETF is incurred only upon the sale of the ETF by the investor, whereas index and actively managed mutual funds pass on taxable gains to investors throughout the life of the investment.
+Actively managed mutual funds typically make more capital gains distributions than passive funds because of more frequent trading.3 Moreover, in most cases, capital gains tax on an ETF is incurred only upon the sale of the ETF by the investor, whereas actively managed mutual funds pass on taxable gains to investors throughout the life of the investment.